LiveAsynchronousVisualizedArchitecture/lava/Overview.md

 LAVA stands for Live Asynch Visual Architecture

-Because that description probably creates more questions than answers and the benefits are more about the tight integration of all these ideas together, let's look at something concrete.
-While this won't showcase very many of the benefits yet, it will give some context.
+That likely creates more questions than answers.
+The benefits are more about the tight integration of all these ideas together, so we'll look at something concrete first.
+This won't showcase very many of the benefits yet, but it will give some context.

 We can use a program that will load a 3D model as an example.
 LAVA is based around connecting both data flow and message passing nodes in a GUI while still writing the program in C++.
 Because of this we can use a common C++ library that loads a .obj file and just wrap it in a specific function so that it can be used as a node in the graph.